Yoge-sh/NER-using-Bi-LSTM/README.md

 For example, China is being mentioned in covid related memes because Covid was spread from China, one should know the context behind the meme to labelled China as a villain in the meme
 But already we have labelled data with hero, villain, victim and other tag along with the OCR of the images as you can see above

-Hence we continued with the textual data
+Hence we include only the textual data

 ## Results
 The dataset we have contains OCR image names and tags assigned to specific entities, such as heroes, villains, victims, and others.